 #3.
 Virtual Goods

-Virtual goods are goods which do not have any relevance in the real world.
+Virtual goods are goods that do not have any relevance in the real world.
 These goods may have importance in the virtual world but are of no use in the real world.

-For example, gifts codes in mobile games, the farm is a property of the owner in an online Farmville game, a game character in a mobile game, etc.
+For example, gift codes in mobile games, the farm is the property of the owner in an online Farmville game, a game character in a mobile game, etc.

 #4.
 Capital Goods

-Capital goods are the goods which are used is to produce other goods and services.
+Capital goods are the goods that are used to produce other goods and services.
 These goods are of no use alone.
 These goods are different from consumer goods and are used to produce consumer goods.

-Examples of capital goods can be spare parts of automobiles, cotton for producing clothes, sugarcane to produce sugar, glass to make utensils, software, hardware, etc.
+Examples of capital goods can be spare parts for automobiles, cotton for producing clothes, sugarcane to produce sugar, glass to make utensils, software, hardware, etc.

 #5.
 Veblen Goods

-Veblen goods are the luxury goods which have high demand when sold at high prices.
+Veblen goods are luxury goods that have high demand when sold at high prices.
 This type of goods is an exception in supply and demand for economics.

 Examples of this type of goods are designer clothes, branded clothes, luxury cars, luxury furniture, etc.